 Students who meet all applicable legal requirements shall be eligible for early graduation in relation to receipt of an Early Graduation Certificate.
-Students wishing to follow an early graduation pathway shall notify the Principal of their intent prior to the beginning of grade nine (9) or as soon thereafter as the intent is known, but within the first thirty (30) schools days of the academic year in which they wish to graduate.
+Students wishing to follow an early graduation pathway shall notify the principal of their intent prior to the beginning of grade nine or as soon thereafter as the intent is known, but within the first 30 school days of the academic year in which they wish to graduate.
 A Letter of Intent to Apply shall be entered into the student information system by October 1 of the year the student declares intent to graduate early.

-Students working toward receipt of an Early Graduation Certificate shall be supported by development and monitoring of an individual learning plan.
+Students working toward receipt of an Early Graduation Certificate shall be supported by development and monitoring of an ILP.